-A7.
+A6.
 G-STAR HOMEWORKER'S POLICY

 Homeworkers are defined by the International Labor Organization as: people working from their homes or from other premises of their choosing other than the workplace, for payment, which results of a product or service specified by the employer.
-Homeworkers are often employed in piece work.
+Homeworkers are often employed in piece work, meaning they are paid according to the amount of pieces made.
 Homeworkers are considered a high risk as they are often outside of a controlled workplace.
 Monitoring the labor conditions is therefore more difficult.